glitchxxx0/dhrishti/project_list/PROJECT_LIST.md

 1. Tracking Module
 2. Wifi Module for video transmission
 3. Lifi Module for video transmission
-4. Motion Tracking, Object recognition and Depthmap generation using Tensorflow
+4. Motion Tracking, Object recognition and Depthmap generation using ML and DL
 5. Codec for media compression and decompression
 6. High speed robotic arm
 7. High speed Omnidirectional robotic trolley with stabilization and must carry payload of atleast 10kgs